Alexis-Marion/Orectolobiformes-Biogeography/README.md

 `used script (PyRate_run.sh; PyRate_run_biogeo.sh)`

-<p align="justify"> The first script (PyRate_run.sh) provided in this section is rather simple, and runs a BDCS (birth-death with constrained shifts) analysis on 20,000,000 generations on the genus dataset including singletons, with diversification shifts every 5 Myrs and integrating preservation shifts from the 1.1 section.
-Here, to be computationally efficient, we choose to parallelise our run on 20 CPU.
+<p align="justify"> The first script (PyRate_run.sh) provided in this section is rather simple, and runs a BDCS (birth-death with constrained shifts) analysis on 20,000,000 generations on the genus dataset, including singletons, with diversification shifts every 5 Myrs and integrating preservation shifts from the 1.1 section.
+Here, to be computationally efficient, we choose to parallelise our run on 20 CPUs.
 The second script is used for estimating regional diversification rates with PyRate BDCS and takes as input a regionally subsetted PyRate dataset (PyRate_run_biogeo.sh).
 </p>

 ### 1.3 Assess convergence